wp-plugins/awesome-weather/readme.txt

 *   Custom Background Color: Add a hex color to override the default colors
 *   Inline Styles: Add inline CSS styles to your widget to float around text and whatever else

-All weather data is provided by http://openweathermap.org and is cached for one hour.

 = Translations =
 * Portuguese - alvarogois
 * German - Anne Bremer